About Extending Entities by Adding Actions

 Create Add Entity Action

-Adds a custom Action to an Entities menu for a user to use and do whatever they want to or with that instance of a specific Entity.
+Adds a custom Action to an Entity menu for a user to use and do whatever they want to or with that instance of a specific Entity.

 A Folder Entity can have a validation applied to the entity.
 This validation can be set up in the form of a Rule or aFlow, these are created from an Entity Configuration Folder.
 Validation Rules can be easily added to an Entity by selecting an option from the blue Action panel, for example using the Advance Validation Rule, Validation Flow, and Validation Rule options.

-- Advanced Validation Rule: Sets up a custom message that can act as a warning based on the outcome of the true or false evaluation of the entities data.
+- Advanced Validation Rule: Sets up a custom message that can act as a warning based on the outcome of the true or false evaluation of the entity's data.

 - Validation Flow: A flow that is used to verify a true or false evaluation.

-- Validation Rule: Is a logical rule that runs a true or false evaluation.
+- Validation Rule: This is a logical rule that runs a true or false evaluation.

 Extending Entities by adding Entity Events